zentity-io/zentity-io.github.io/docs/security.md

 #### Notes

+Currently any user that interacts with the Models API must have the `manage` permission for the `.zentity-models` index due to a check that is performed by the plugin to ensure that the index exists.

-When requesting any of the Models API endpoints listed above for the first time, zentity will attempt to create the `.zentity-models` index.
+Additionally, when requesting any of the Models API endpoints listed above for the first time, zentity will attempt to create the `.zentity-models` index.
 This means that the user who submits the first request to any Models API endpoint must have `create` privilege for the `.zentity-models` index.
 Otherwise the user will always receive the following error message:

 ```javascript
 {